VGHOCIOT/VGHOCIOT/README.md

 ### What am I up to? ✏️

-Currently working in my first full time role as a Jr. Full Stack Developer at [Harled Inc.](https://www.harled.ca/) and gaining all the knowledge in Ruby on Rails 💎.
+Currently working in my first full time role as a Development Manager at [Harled Inc.](https://www.harled.ca/) and gaining knowledge in Ruby on Rails 💎, MVC best practices, frontend Javascript and Agile methodologies in Azure.
 As part of the team I'm improving an application we're using to provide SaaS to the RCAF, one PR at a time.
+With my time at Harled I have learned about the many advantages of being a part of a boutique development field; the improved speed, sense of craftsmanship and niche focus creation with the latest technologies.

 ### Who do I work well with? 🤝